yasminebenbrahim/Python-Portfolio/README.md

 # Yasmine Ben-Brahim - Python Portfolio
 Skills covered in Part 1 consist of:
-Analyze data using python
+Analyze data using python,
-Filter and grouping data
+Filter and grouping data,
-Create a function for quick metadata output
+Create a function for quick metadata output,
-Join DataFrames
+Join DataFrames, and
 Create calculated columns

 Skills covered in Part 2 consist of:
-Collect and store live stock data using python
+Collect and store live stock data using python,
-Create calculated columns after analyzing, filtering, and grouping data Data visualization
+Create calculated columns after analyzing, filtering, and grouping data, and Data visualization